Learning Outcomes

 Your tutors and lecturers will recommend what scientific and academic books and journal articles you should read to help you understand what is being discussed in lectures, seminars and tutorials.
 As an independent learner it is up to you find and read them.

-The readings on a list are often differentiated between suggested and recommended or essential reading.
+The readings on a list are often differentiated between additional, suggested and recommended or essential reading.
 Sometimes, these terms may be used interchangeably, which may be confusing:

 Reading lists are created by experienced teaching staff and designed to direct you to useful, relevant and necessary information.
 As such, reading lists are important in enabling you to develop a critical understanding of the course and to succeed in your assessments.